openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   Number of security services to return per request.

 ``--columns <columns>``
-  Comma separated list of columns to be displayed e.g.
+  Comma separated list of columns to be displayed example --columns "name,type".
-  --columns "name,type"

 .. _manila_security-service-show: